What To Consider When Planning A Luxury Safari In Tanzania

 Planning a luxury safari in Tanzania is very different from booking a holiday elsewhere, there are many factors you need to keep in mind.

-Where to stay in Tanzania
+Where to stay in a Tanzania luxury safari trip

 Singita Sabora, Serengeti National Park